 Complimentary Close: It is the concluding part of the whole letter.
 It depends on the salutation, which is based on the age and relationship of the recipient.
 It is also written politely.
 We use it.

 Yours sincerely, Yours faithfully, etc. in general.

 Signature: While explaining all the parts of a business letter, one should give more stress on this part because a message without a proper signature is not valid.
 So the signature plays a vital role in the parts of a formal letter.
 It includes name, contact and designation.
 We should note that the surname is also essential.

 Enclosure: It is a part of a formal letter that may or may not exist for all business letters.
 It is a process of enclosing the required documents.
 In the case of applications, invoices, registrations, offer letters, etc., the sender needs to attach the documents to the business letter.
 It is applicable for both soft copy and hard copy.

 Copy Circulation: It is an option used to send to one or more recipients.
 It is mentioned in the letter with notation C.C.
 It helps to convey the same message to multiple receivers.

 PostScript: It is an additional part of a business letter.
 It is used to add extra information along with the body of the letter.
 It is denoted as P.S.

-These are the components of a business letter.
+These were the components of a business letter.
 Every part of a formal letter has its significance.
 Also, the letter may not be complete without any single part.
 So, one should be cautious about these parts of a business letter while writing because these letters may decide the growth and game of an organization.
-So we should not take any chance to miss it.
 The parts of a formal letter create an impression to the receiver if it is adequately presented.
-It is important to understand all the parts of a business letter correctly, then only make use of them to get success.
+It is important to understand all the parts of a business letter correctly, to make use of them and get success.